handy-common-utils/media-utils/README.md

 ## Extracting Audio Stream

-You can extract audio streams from video files (MP4, MOV, MKV/WebM, ASF/WMV, AVI) without re-encoding.
+You can extract audio streams from video files (MP4, MOV, MKV/WebM, ASF/WMV, AVI, MPEG-TS) without re-encoding.
 This is fast and preserves original quality.

 ### Verified Combinations for extractAudio